dyllamt/apache-sample/README.md

 - `Kafka` event source to ingest realtime application data
 - `Spark` framework for microbatch and batch processes
-- `Airflow` orchestration of microbatch and batch processes
 - `Delta` ACID-compliant storage layer on file storage
 - `Trino` analytics query engine for ad-hoc analysis

 ## System Tests

-An end-to-end test of the system can be run from docker-desktop.
+An end-to-end test of the system can be run in kubernetes.
 The test:

 1. publishes sample data to a topic on the kafka cluster
 2. ingests the data into a staging table on delta using structured-streaming
 3. performs windowed aggregations on the data and saves the results
 4. triggers a sql analytics query through trino to simulate an analyst

-The tests can be triggered from the tests module.
+The tests are triggered through github actions.

 ## Developer Notes